How do our guests experience the Galapagos aboard our Expedition Vessels?

 How exactly do our guests experience the Galapagos aboard our expedition vessels?

 Expedition vessels offer the perfect combination between your journey and the destination itself.
 They will comfortably transport you throughout the fascinating archipelago and provide you with all the necessary means to make your trip a truly unforgettable experience.
 And remember: the Galapagos are an EXPEDITION destination, meaning it’s a place that’s meant to be experienced up-close and personally via a wide array of activities and highly insightful excursions.
 Put simply: we don’t want you missing out on all of the fascinating wonders that the archipelago has to offer!
 All of our Expedition Vessels come with a team of professional and highly knowledgeable Naturalist Guides.
 This means that our vessels are multi-guided, which therefore means they offer a wide range of simultaneous activities at each visitor site (a huge perk of having multiple guides).
 Additionally, all of our Expedition Vessels get exclusive access to certain visitor sites and offer special treats, such as an onboard 24-hour Medical Officer and, in the case of the Santa Cruz II, a professional expedition photographer.
+This is

 Do/can guests stay aboard our Expedition Vessels the whole time?